microsoftgraph/microsoft-graph-docs/api-reference/includes/note-post-federated-users.md

 <!-- markdownlint-disable MD041-->

 > [!NOTE]
-> Federated users created by Graph API are forced to sign in frequently because of missing stsRefreshtokenValidFrom value.
+> Federated users created by Microsoft Graph API are forced to sign in frequently because the stsRefreshtokenValidFrom value is missing.
-> To fix it, see [Federated users in Azure AD are forced to sign in frequently](https://docs.microsoft.com/en-us/powershell/module/azuread/revoke-azureadsignedinuserallrefreshtoken?view=azureadps-2.0)
+> For more information about how to fix the issue, see [Federated users in Azure AD are forced to sign in frequently](https://support.microsoft.com/en-us/help/4025960/federated-users-in-azure-ad-are-forced-to-sign-in-frequently)